alexreisner/geocoder/README.md

     Venue.geocoded                                # venues with coordinates
     Venue.not_geocoded                            # venues without coordinates

-by default, objects are ordered by distance.
-To remove the ORDER BY clause use the following:

-    Venue.near('Omaha', 20, order: false)

 With geocoded objects you can do things like this:

     if obj.geocoded?